 How many people will be able to include on their CVs that they’ve been part of their university’s executive committee?
 The experience you will gain chairing and attending meetings, campaigning, and writing reports, gaining skills like problem solving and negotiating, is like gold dust on a job application.
 You will stand out from the masses as someone who has skills and experience other people don’t.

-3. Be a director of a multi-million pound organisation.
+3. Be a leader (and even a trustee) of a multi-million pound organisation.

 4. Full-time roles are worth 20k, and part-time roles are worth their weight in gold!